The devil is in the details.

 - Negotiable – Understanding NFR business drivers and bounded context mandates negotiability.

-- All at once – Some NFRs appear as new, immediate concerns and just have to be implemented immediately.
+- All at once – Some NFRs appear as new concerns and will require immediate implementation.
 For example, a new regulatory rule for derivative trading, if not immediately accommodated, could take the company completely out of the market or cause a regulatory violation.

 - Incremental story-by-story path – At other times, the teams have options.
 For example, the need for substantially improved performance can be dealt with over time, one story at a time, as Figure 5 illustrates.

-Using Agile Architecture, which provides a combination of intentional architecture and emergent design, supports the development of NFRs and helps maintain flexibility as the requirements evolve.
+Using Agile Architecture supports the development of NFRs and helps maintain flexibility as the requirements evolve.

 Testing Nonfunctional Requirements

-Of course, in order to know that a system meets NFRs, it must be tested against them.
+Of course, to know that a system complies with NFRs, it must be tested.
 Testing NFRs is most easily viewed from the perspective of the four Agile testing quadrants, as shown in Figure 6 [2, 3].

-Quadrant 4, System Qualities Tests, is the home of most NFR tests.
+Quadrant 4, ‘system qualities tests,’ is the home of most NFR tests.
 Due to their scope and importance, NFR tests often require collaboration between the System Team and the Agile Teams.
-To prevent the growth of unexpected technical debt, teams should automate wherever possible, so that these tests can be run continuously, or at least on demand.
+To prevent technical debt, teams should automate wherever possible, so that these tests can be run continuously, or at least on demand.

 Over time, however, the increasing number of regression tests, even when automated, may consume too much processing time and too many resources.
 Worse, it can mean that NFR testing may be practical only on occasion or only with specialty resources or personnel.
 To ensure practicality and continuous use, teams often need to create reduced test suites and test data, as illustrated in Figure 7.

-Although partial testing sounds less than ideal, it can actually be beneficial in increasing system quality:
+Although partial testing sounds less than ideal, it can be beneficial in increasing system quality:

-- When teams are able to apply reduced test suites locally, they may spot inconsistencies in the test data or the testing approach
+- When teams can apply reduced test suites locally, they may spot inconsistencies in the test data or the testing approach

 - Teams may create new and unique tests, some of which may be adopted by the System Team to help build the larger set